BigBitBusInc/kubernetes-automation-toolkit/documentation/cloudvm.md

 If you have access to a cloud provider or if you can sign up for one then its very straightforward to create a Ubuntu Linux virtual machine with a ssh server and public IP.

+This VM will cost you ~10-20 cents per hour, although you may be able to get a free VM for a limited time - for example this [Google Cloud 3-month $300 free credit](https://cloud.google.com/free) or [1 month $100 free credit from Digital Ocean](https://try.digitalocean.com/freetrialoffer/).

 We will leave it to you to get a VM in the cloud provider of your choice with these features:

   1. A VM with at least 2 cores CPU and 4GB of RAM